fbpx

 • If making hot dog fingers, you can skip the eyeballs!

-• HOW MANY MUMMY DOGS WITH 1 CAN OF DOUGH?
-There’s enough product in 1 8-oz can of crescent dough to wrap 16 mummy dogs.
+There’s enough product in one 8-ounce can of crescent dough to wrap 16 regular-sized mummy hot dogs.

 A platter of 6 mummy hot dogs on a spooky Halloween party table.

-I’m often asked how to make an edible spider web over a dipping sauce.
+At Halloween parties I’m often asked how to create an edible spider web over a dipping sauce.
 It’s super simple to do.
 Here’s how.

 1. Pour ketchup into a small dipping bowl.
 Smooth the surface.